domi92/ngx-tree-flow/README.md

   </div>
 </div>
 ```
 Last one has not defined any dimension for the parent then with is stretched to fill parent (nodes are bigger).
-If screen size is reduced and parent width is smaller node can appera so litte to be not visible
+If screen size is reduced and parent width is smaller node can be displayed so smalller to be not visible

 <img src="https://github.com/domi92/ngx-tree-flow/assets/10332144/4cfc313f-50ea-49e4-ad0d-6a9c4309b3fb" width=80%/>
 <img src="https://github.com/domi92/ngx-tree-flow/assets/10332144/368cad4f-994f-4818-874a-edba173b4910" width=45%/>